 As the sun sets, the solar heating of the surface and the convection and associated turbulent eddies cease.
 Air from the surface no longer mixes with air throughout the convective boundary layer, and the air that was mixed during the day stays above the much lower nighttime stable boundary layer in a layer called the residual layer.
-Any gaseous or particle emissions from the surface are mixed within this nocturnal boundary layer.
-Because convection ceases at night, the winds in the residual layer are no longer affected by the friction caused by convection and they accelerate.
-So, the residual layer winds accelerate, blowing harder across the top of the more stagnant nocturnal boundary layer and a shear develops.
-This shearing mixes the boundary layer air and the residual layer air near the interface, so the nocturnal boundary layer grows a little during the night.
+Any gaseous or particle emissions from the surface are trapped within this nocturnal boundary layer.
+Because convection ceases at night, the winds in the residual layer are no longer affected by turbulent drag at Earth's surface and they accelerate in the presence of a horizontal pressure gradient, sometimes forming a supergeostrophic flow called the nocturnal jet.

 In the morning, the sun returns to heat the surface and to start driving convection and mixing again.
-This convection bubbles up, bumping into and entraining air from the residual layer and this process grows.
+This convection bubbles up, bumping into and entraining air from the residual layer.
 As the solar heating increases, the convection has more energy and can rise higher and entrain more air from the residual layer.
-Eventually, the air driven by convection reaches its maximum energy level and this maximum energy limits how high the boundary layer will grow into the stable free troposphere above it.
+Eventually, the daytime convection warms the boundary layer to its maximum temperature and this maximum temperature determines the height to which the convection will penetrate into the stable free atmosphere above the boundary layer.

 The following video explains the variation of the planetary boundary layer over the course of a typical day: